Brampton

-Brampton is a city in the Canadian province of Ontario, and the regional seat of the Regional Municipality of Peel.
-It is part of the Greater Toronto Area (GTA) and is a lower-tier municipality within the Peel Region.
-The city has a population of 656,480 as of the 2021 census, making it the ninth most populous municipality in Canada and the third most populous city in the Greater Golden Horseshoe urban area, behind Toronto and Mississauga.
+Brampton is the ninth most populous municipality in Canada and the regional seat of the Regional Municipality of Peel.
+It is also the third most populous city in the Greater Golden Horseshoe urban area, behind Toronto and Mississauga.
+Brampton is part of the Greater Toronto Area (GTA), located in the Canadian province of Ontario, and is a lower-tier municipality within the Peel Region.
 The City of Brampton is bordered by Vaughan to the east, Halton Hills to the west, Caledon to the north, Mississauga to the south, and Etobicoke (Toronto) to the southeast.

 Named after the town of Brampton in Cumberland, England, Brampton was incorporated as a village in 1853 and as a town in 1873, and became a city in 1974.
 The modern City of Brampton was formed following an amalgamation of several surrounding townships and communities.

 The city was once known as "The Flower Town of Canada", a title referring to its abundance of greenhouses and strong floriculture industry in the 1860s.
 It maintains the term "Flower City" as its slogan.

-In recent times, the city has experienced large population growth.
 Despite being built as a car-centric city, Brampton has a significant transit system, with a ridership of 49,200,800, or about 226,500 per weekday as of the second quarter of 2024.